raineorshine/npm-check-updates/README.md

 History
 --------------

+- *2.0.0-alpha.11*
+  - Export functionality to allow for programmatic use
 - *2.0.0-alpha.10*
   - Move filter from command-line option to argument
   - Add -f/--force option to force upgrades even when the latest version satisfies the declared semver dependency